 - Sir Gwain in Merlin.
 While it is a family show, and therefore the number of swears is limited, more than once he has sworn in the background in an indistinct manner, sounding like fuck.

-- At one point, she's forced to give a press conference, and can't help dropping an f-bomb on air.
-When she sees herself on tv later, complete with bleeped-out obscenity, her response, in a hospital waiting room full of kids: "oh, fuck."
+- Debra Morgan was even swearing more than anyone as a child, according to a flashback.
+Dexter introduces her to the viewers on the first episode as, "my foul-mouthed step sister".
+Once, when being confronted by an Internal Affairs agent, over the course of the conversation, she manages to use every single obscenity in the English language, excluding racial slurs.
+When she's forced to give a press conference, she can't help dropping an f-bomb on air.
+When she sees herself on TV later, complete with bleeped-out obscenity, her response, in a hospital waiting room full of kids: "oh, fuck."

 - Batiatus from Spartacus: Blood and Sand, especially when he's suffering from a Villainous Breakdown.
 And in a show where virtually every character makes liberal use of the Cluster F-Bomb, that's really saying something.